opengenomebrowser/opengenomebrowser/README.md

 To talk to the developer informally, join the OpenGenomeBrowser [Discord channel](https://discord.gg/mDm4fqf).
 <hr>

-_OpenGenomeBrowser is a dynamic and scalable web platform for comparative genomics._
+_OpenGenomeBrowser is a portable and scalable web platform for comparative genomics._

 -   OpenGenomeBrowser automates simple bioinformatics steps:
     - Dendrograms (Taxid-based, ANI-based and OrthoFinder-based)